 Why does ABM contribute to a better bottom line?
-The benefits we talked about earlier (ABM shortens sales cycles, and it increases customer retention) definitely play a role.
-That said, another important factor is how ABM allows companies to focus on the 20% of their customers who generate 80% of their revenue.
+The benefits we talked about earlier (ABM shortens sales cycles and it increases customer retention) play a role.
+Another important factor is how ABM allows companies to focus on the 20% of their customers who generate 80% of their revenue.
 (For those unfamiliar with this concept, check out Pareto’s Principle).

 Which businesses should use Account Based Marketing?

 Back when ABM was new, it was very much restricted to enterprise-level organizations with significant manpower and resources.
-After all, if you’re a small company with limited time and resources, then this makes it difficult for you to personalize your outreach to each account that you’re hoping to land.
+After all, if you’re a small company with limited time and resources, it is difficult for you to personalize your outreach to each account you’re hoping to land.

-Now that ABM has matured, though, that’s no longer the case.
-There are plenty of tools and resources that help companies automate part of their ABM efforts, and this makes utilizing ABM feasible even for smaller companies.
+However, that’s no longer the case now that ABM has matured.
+Plenty of tools and resources help companies automate part of their ABM efforts, making utilizing ABM feasible even for smaller companies.
 Bearing this in mind, ABM is now a great option for companies of all sizes.

 How to use UpLead for Account Based Marketing

-The most challenging part of ABM is identifying the key accounts (and the associated decision-makers) that you want to target, but UpLead makes this task a lot simpler.
+The most challenging part of ABM is identifying the key accounts (and the associated decision-makers) you want to target, but UpLead simplifies this task.

 In a nutshell, UpLead is a lead generation platform that allows you to quickly and easily find leads and accounts to target.
-Read on to find out how you can use UpLead to identify high-value accounts and leads for your company.
+Read on to find out how to use UpLead to identify high-value accounts and leads for your company.

 Step 1 Identify your accounts

-The first step of the process is to identify the accounts, or organizations, that you want to target.
+The first step of the process is to identify the accounts or organizations you want to target.

 To do this, do a deep-dive with your team and identify common patterns among the clients that bring you the most revenue.
 Now, this is pretty similar to coming up with a Buyer’s Persona, but keep in mind that you’re looking to target an entire organization, not a specific lead or person.

-Some factors that you might want to take into consideration include: industry, company size, number of years established, geographic location, annual revenue, and profit margin.
+Some factors that you might want to consider include industry, company size, number of years established, geographic location, annual revenue, and profit margin.